LanguageTool is a proofreading software that checks the grammar, style, and spelling in over 20 languages.

-LanguageTool: Open source proofreading software
+LanguageTool: Open-source proofreading software

 - You can copy-paste your text on its website.

-- You can install browser extension that will check for errors as you type anything, anywhere in the web browser.
+- You can install a browser extension that will check for errors as you type anything, anywhere in the web browser.

 - You can install a Java-based desktop application for offline usage.

-- Add-ons are also available for a number of other software like Sublime Text, Thunderbird, Vim, Visual Studio Code etc.
+- Add-ons are also available for a number of other software like Sublime Text, Thunderbird, Vim, Visual Studio Code, etc.

 - API is also available if you want to use LanguageTool in your software or service.
 API offering comes under premium services.

 LanguageTool also has a premium version that you can purchase.
 The premium version offers additional error checks.

 I am using the LanguageTool premium version as a browser extension.
 Almost all my writing is done online, and thus the browser extension is perfect for me.